honeycombio/opentelemetry-collector-symbolicator/README.md

 An open telemetry collector processor that will symbolicate JavaScript stack traces using source maps.
 This is compatible with [v0.12.0](https://github.com/honeycombio/honeycomb-opentelemetry-web/releases/tag/honeycomb-opentelemetry-web-v0.12.0) and onwards of the Honeycomb OpenTelemetry web SDK.

+To install this processor, include it in the build config file of your OpenTelemetry collector distro.
+You can also use the pre-built [Honeycomb OpenTelemetry collector distro](https://github.com/honeycombio/honeycomb-collector-distro) that already includes this processor.

 ## Requirements

 - We require the use of CGO for the processor.
 If you are building your own collector image it must support glibc.
 We recommend `gcr.io/distroless/cc`